gabriel-detassigny/simple-blog/README.md

 You'll also need at least one author created through admin.

 Once this is all done, you should be ready to write blog posts!

+## Assets Storage

+By default, uploaded images will be stored in the filesystem.
+If however you wish to load balance multiple instances, you can also set the storage to use an AWS S3 bucket.

+To do so, set the STORAGE_TYPE env variable to "s3", and set the other AWS env variables with the correct values.